Finding The Right Counseling Service Provider For You

-Admitting the need for help can be challenging but with over 41.4 million US adults seeing a therapist yearly, reaching out to a mental health professional is courageous.
-If you're considering finding the right therapist, factors such as licensed therapists, therapy approach, patient provider therapeutic alliance, and mental health services should be considered to ensure they align with your preferences.
+Admitting the need for help can be challenging, but with over 41.4 million US adults seeing a therapist yearly, reaching out to a mental health professional is courageous.
+If you're considering finding the right therapist, factors such as specific licensed therapists, the therapy approach, the patient-provider therapeutic alliance, and the type of mental health services offered should be considered.

-When deciding on a type of therapy, consider your mental health condition, symptoms, prior diagnoses, goals for treatment, and approach to talk therapy.
-Research therapy methods and discuss them with potential mental health professionals like clinical social workers, marriage and family therapists or a licensed professional counselor.
+When deciding on a type of therapy, consider your emotional health or mental health condition, symptoms, prior diagnoses, goals for treatment, approach to talk therapy, and how easily you can contact the therapist for additional support.
+Research therapy methods and discuss them with potential mental health professionals like clinical social workers, marriage and family therapists, or a licensed professional counselor.

-Therapy can help people enhance their emotional health, well-being, and overall quality of life.
+Whether it’s adolescent counseling, adult therapy, or other forms, therapy may help people improve their emotional health, well-being, and overall quality of life.

 - Cognitive-behavioral therapy (CBT)